Security-Onion-Solutions/securityonion-docs/production-deployment.rst

 Build the manager by following the prompts.
 Save the ``soremote`` password so that you can join nodes to the grid.

-Build storage nodes and join them to the manager node using the ``soremote`` password.
+Build search nodes and join them to the manager node using the ``soremote`` password.

 Build forward nodes and join them to the manager node using the ``soremote`` password.